 Job Outlook

-Specialists and technicians will be needed to work in a variety of industries and government agencies to ensure that employers are adhering to both existing and new regulations.
-In addition, specialists will be necessary because insurance costs and workers’ compensation costs have become a concern for many employers and insurance companies.
-An aging population is remaining in the workforce longer than past generations did, and older workers usually have a greater proportion of workers’ compensation claims.
+Occupational health and safety specialists and technicians will be needed to work in a variety of industries and government agencies to ensure that employers are adhering to both existing and new regulations.
+In addition, these specialists will be necessary because insurance costs and workers’ compensation costs have become a concern for many employers and insurance companies.

 For More Information